tonynguyencode/Nail-Management-docker-containerization/README.md

 # Nail-Management-Full Stack

 ## Nail Clinic Management Frontend
-This repository contains a nail clinic frontend application built with React and Spring Security.
+This repository contains a nail clinic full-stack application built with React and Spring Boot.
 This project focuses on building a basic and user-friendly interface for the customer and management of a nail salon.
 [Website](http://142.93.0.198/)